JAY-31-mawari/Document-Viewer-Extension/README.md

 # Document-Viewer-Extension
-An Extension to open a local file into web browser
+An Extension to open a local file into web browser.